cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   // check whether the capability for the port can be claimed abortSystemUnless(err == nil)

-  // create client of the provider chain clientId = clientKeeper.CreateClient(state.providerClientState, state.providerConsensusState)
+  // create client of the provider chain
+  // using data included in the ConsumerGenesisState clientId = clientKeeper.CreateClient(state.providerClientState, state.providerConsensusState)

   // store the ID of the client of the provider chain